 Recovering and Exercising

 At the time of her recovery from ovarian cancer, Emilee was a single mom with three children.
-She had no choice but to return to work as a Yoga/Pilates instructor as soon as possible, with her ileostomy.
-There were no exercise resources available to help her safely rebuild her core muscles, but she knew movement was medicine and that she would heal faster by gently moving her body.
+Therefore, she had no choice but to return to work as a Yoga/Pilates instructor as soon as possible, with her ileostomy.
+There were no exercise resources available to help her safely rebuild her core muscles.
+Still, she knew movement was medicine and that she would heal faster by gently moving her body.